 How to Prevent Root Rot in Peace Lilies

 The best way to avoid dealing with root rot is to prevent it.
-First, pay close attention to your plant to ensure that it’s in optimal conditions and you’re not overwatering.
+First, pay close attention to your plant to ensure it’s in optimal conditions and you’re not overwatering.

-Next, check the soil frequently to ensure that it’s not too wet.
+Next, check the soil frequently to ensure it’s not too wet.
 The container you use should also have plenty of drainage holes.

 You can also use about a three-inch layer of fresh mulch at the base of your peace lily, which is a suitable method if you’re growing it outdoors or in a pot.